The 8 Best Proofpoint Competitors & Alternatives in 2026

 Forcepoint Insider Threat Drawbacks

 • Complex User Interface.
-Forcepoint’s user interface is outdated and often too complex, as it presents an overwhelming amount of information all at once.
-Additionally, risk scores are inaccurately high for minor activities, and the system often generates false positives [*].
+Forcepoint’s user interface can be outdated and often too complex, presenting an overwhelming amount of information all at once.
+Additionally, risk scores may be inaccurately high for minor activities, and the system can generate false positives.
+The platform may also have a significant learning curve and take time to incorporate into existing tech security stacks [*].

 • Limitations in Threat Modeling and Data Protection.
-The absence of a MITRE ATT&CK dashboard and the inability to integrate with DLP systems are significant limitations, which reduce its functionality for advanced threat modeling and data protection [*].
+The absence of a MITRE ATT&CK dashboard and potential limitations in integrating with third-party DLP systems are significant drawbacks, which may reduce its functionality for advanced threat modeling and data protection [*].

 • Cost Concerns.
-Forcepoint’s pricing is relatively high for many businesses, making it a less viable option for budget-conscious people [*].
+Forcepoint’s pricing is relatively high for many businesses, with licenses bundled together and renewal costs that can be nearly as high as initial purchase costs, making it a less viable option for budget-conscious organizations [*].

 6. Safetica